matze-dd/Tex2txt/README.md

 ```
 if the Python launcher has not been installed.
 The file tex2txt.py should reside in the current directory.
-Variable 'ltjar' in script shell.py has to be customised, unless option
+Variable 'ltdirectory' in script shell.py has to be customised, unless option
---server is used.
+'--server lt' is used.

 The software has been developed under Linux and additionally tested under
 Cygwin on Windows&nbsp;7.